 The project was proposed for 6,000 residential units and 350,000 square feet of retail and commercial uses on the site of the former Lake Orlando golf course in the city’s Rosemont neighborhood.
 It received a recommendation for approval from the Municipal Planning Board in late 2020, but neighborhood residents appealed the case to the City Council in April.
 Hejl’s attorney withdrew the applications during the meeting after four commissioners said they would grant the appeal.

 Several commissioners said the project density was incompatible with the surrounding neighborhood.
-Commissioner Robert Stuart had suggested capping the density was capped at 1,600 units for the entire 128 acres.
+Commissioner Robert Stuart had suggested capping the density at 1,600 units for the entire 128 acres.

 The revised plan eliminates one of the proposed multifamily buildings, reducing the total unit count by 350, while increasing open space.
 A letter from Hejl outlining the revisions notes that removing “building J” from the plan also protects the existing canal and improves the efficiency of the flood plains.